Consciousness and the discovery of the unconscious

 The psychiatrist and the psychotherapist

 Anyway, having to make a virtue of necessity, the commitment of the nineteenth-century psychiatrists was remarkable, and in some cases led to significant results, although in the face of many unsolved cases which, as it is understandable, did not have the same resonance and the same emphasis as those successfully treated.
-But what soon emerged was the different interpretation given by the various schools to the observed psychic dynamics: psychology beganso to branch out into the various psychologies, and the concept of the unconscious was repeatedly reworked and reinterpreted in the light of the cultural currents that gradually established themselves on the European and American scene.
+But what soon emerged was the different interpretation given by the various schools to the observed psyche's dynamics: psychology began so to branch into the various psychologies, and the concept of the unconscious was repeatedly reworked and reinterpreted in the light of the cultural currents that gradually established themselves on the European and American scene.
 An excellent text to follow the evolution of the concept of the unconscious, both under the philosophical and cultural profile as well as in the specific area of dynamic psychiatry, is The Discovery of the Unconscious (1970), in two volumes, written by psychiatrist Henri F. Ellenberger (1905-1993), born in Rhodesia from a family of Swiss origin and active as academic in Europe (France and Switzerland), in the United States and especially in Canada.
-This work, fundamental for anyone interested in the human psyche, can not be made freely accessible because of copyright, but it certainly deserves a careful reading.
+This work, fundamental for anyone interested in human psyche, can not be made freely accessible because of copyright, but certainly deserves a careful reading.

 The unconscious and the psyche: Schopenhauer and Carus

-With regard to what I have called the metaphysics of Carus's unconscious, here is a list of some of the features attributed by him to the unconscious: it presents Promethean and Epimethean aspects, it is directed towards the future and the past, but ignores the present; it is in continuous transformation, therefore conscious thoughts and feelings, when they become unconscious, continue to be processed and transformed, undergoing a sort of maturation process; the unconscious is untiring and never rests, while our consciousness needs rest and refreshment, which finds dipping in the unconscious; it is fundamentally healthy, knows no diseases, and one of its functions is the healing power of nature; the unconscious works according to ineluctable laws and has no freedom, but has its own innate wisdom; it does not include trial and error procedures or forms of learning; without being aware of it, we are connected, through the unconscious, with the rest of the world and with the other human beings.
+With regard to what I have called Carus' metaphysics of the psyche, here is a list of some of the features attributed by him to the unconscious: it presents Promethean and Epimethean aspects, it is directed towards the future and the past, but ignores the present; it is in continuous transformation, therefore conscious thoughts and feelings, when they become unconscious, continue to be processed and transformed, undergoing a sort of maturation process; the unconscious is tireless and never rests, while our consciousness needs rest and refreshment, which finds dipping in the unconscious; it is fundamentally healthy, knows no diseases, and one of its functions is the healing power of nature; the unconscious works according to ineluctable laws and has no freedom, but has its own innate wisdom; it does not include trial and error procedures or forms of learning; without being aware of it, we are connected, through the unconscious, with the rest of the world and with other human beings.
 The speculative ideas presented by Carus, undoubtedly fascinating, owe their success to the socio-cultural influence of the romantic psyche, but – although they are based in part on empirical observations – they do not present the requisites required for scientific knowledge.
 The influence of Carus should however be kept in mind when we will examine the attempts to explain the paranormal phenomena, investigated by psychical research, through the super-Psi theory.

 The unconscious according to von Hartmann

-In the wake of Schopenhauer and Carus we find another German late romantic philosopher, Eduard von Hartmann (1842-1906), who – after having also practiced as a painter and musician – published in 1869 a work in three volumes, Philosophie des Unbewussten (Philosophy of the Unconscious), which was a great success, so much so that he was offered the University chairs in Leipzig and Göttingen, which he refused for health reasons and to maintain his independence.
-About the book by Hartmann (published in Berlin) and his success, the philosopher Friedrich Nietzsche (1844-1900) wrote ironically in 1873: «In the whole world nobody talks about the unconscious since, according to the very essence of the term, it is something unknowable: only in Berlin can someone speak and know something about it, diligently teaching us what distinguishes it».
+In the wake of Schopenhauer and Carus we find another German late romantic philosopher, Eduard von Hartmann (1842-1906), who – after having also tried his handnas a painter and musician – published in 1869 a work in three volumes, Philosophie des Unbewussten (Philosophy of the Unconscious), which was a great success, so much so that he was offered the University chairs in Leipzig and Göttingen, which he refused for health reasons and to maintain his independence.
+About the book by Hartmann (published in Berlin) and his success, Friedrich Nietzsche (1844-1900) wrote ironically in 1873: «In the whole world nobody talks about the unconscious since, according to the very essence of the term, it is something unknowable: only in Berlin can someone speak and know something about it, diligently teaching us what distinguishes it».
 With his sarcasm, Nietzsche centered the core of the problem: how was it possible to speak about something that, by definition, was outside our human consciousness?

-Actually, as we have seen, the term unconscious (as a noun) has become a label under which different meanings are hidden, some referring to ways of functioning and observable and effectively observed human behavior, and others – quite speculative, such as those derived from the works of Carus and Hartmann – which refer to a power and a creative activity that are supposed to be inherently unconscious, but whose existence the human consciousness would be able to perceive by deduction.
-However, even from this point of view, it is not clear from what form of reasoning it can be decided whether the existence of a typically human faculty, such as consciousness, may or may not be attributed to an entity that is not human.
+Actually, as we have seen, the term unconscious (as a noun) has become a label under which different meanings are hidden, some referring to human ways of functioning and behaviors observable and effectively observed, and others – quite speculative, such as those derived from the works of Carus and Hartmann – which refer to a power and a creative activity that are supposed to be inherently unconscious, but whose existence human consciousness would be able to perceive by deduction.
+However, even from this point of view, it is not clear through what form of reasoning it can be decided whether the existence of a typically human faculty, such as consciousness, may or may not be attributed to an entity that is not human.
 We can therefore recognize that the unconscious, in the sense of Carus and Hartmann, is nothing but the expression of a cultural phenomenon that had some success, and therefore represents a typical manifestation of the human psyche.
-The question is also dealt with in an interesting book, published in 2010 by the Cambridge University Press, with contributions by various authors: Thinking the Unconscious.
+The question is also dealt with in an interesting book, published in 2010 by Cambridge University Press, with contributions by various authors: Thinking the Unconscious.

 The unknowability of the unconscious